coders4help/volunteer_planner/README.md

     Enter [ROOT_PASSWORD] from step 1, when asked.
 10. Open manlocal.py and fill in [USERNAME], [PASSWORD] for MySQL connection as well as an email address (has to be gmail) plus the corresponding gmail password in the appropriate places in that file.
+11. Create the database schema by running `./manlocal.py migrate`
-11. Add a superuser `./manlocal.py createsuperuser`.
+12. Add a superuser `./manlocal.py createsuperuser`.
 Save username and password.
-12. Run the server by running `./manlocal.py runserver`
+13. Run the server by running `./manlocal.py runserver`
-13. Log in with the superuser's credentials
+14. Log in with the superuser's credentials
-14. To add new organizations and shifts, you have to access the backend at `127.0.0.1:8000/admin` (you are logged in as superuser)
+15. To add new organizations and shifts, you have to access the backend at `127.0.0.1:8000/admin` (you are logged in as superuser)

 ## The Project